bkellman/teQTLparse/README.md

 # teQTLparse - trans-eQTL parse
 A package which parses and ranks predicted trans-eQTLs predicted in [Sonawane 2017](https://doi.org/10.1016/j.celrep.2017.10.001). teQTLparse compares the number of times each predicted TF maps to a given gene list.
-It compares that number of hits to the expected hits of an arbitrary TF in a random genelist and the expected hits of that specific TF in a random genelist.
-This comparison is made simply using a cummulative distribution describing the results of multiple random gene list queries.
+It compares that number of hits to the expected hits of an arbitrary TF in a random gene list and the expected hits of that specific TF in a random gene list.
+This comparison is made simply using a cumulative distribution describing the results of multiple random gene list queries.

 ## Further Explanation
 Please see the slideshow: RegulatorPredictor.pptx

 # Example: Cholesterol, Lysosome, and Iron Metabolism KEGG Pathway Regulators

 Input and Output for these examples can be found in the "examples" folder.
-Each KEGG pathway is formated in a .txt file.
-The init_teQTL function reads the number of times genes in the given genelist are predicted to be regulated and the identity of the predicted TF. n-random genelists, with the same number of genes as the given gene list, are also queried to create a background frequency for any TF as well as specific TFs; frequency with which they are found to regulate genes in a random gene list.
-The percentile of predicted regulation ("occurances") for each TF is recorded and expanded into output files:
+Each KEGG pathway is formated in a ".txt" file: col1 is gene names, col2 is Ensembl gene ids.
+The init_teQTL function reads the number of times genes in the given gene list are predicted to be regulated and the identity of the predicted TF. n-random gene lists, with the same number of genes as the given gene list, are also queried to create a background frequency for any TF as well as specific TFs; the frequency with which they are found to regulate genes in a random gene list.
+The percentile of predicted regulation ("occurrences") for each TF is recorded and expanded into output files:
 - <filename>.xlsx contains the core output in five columns:
 -- names: predicted TF
--- occurance: number of times this TF was predicted to regulate a gene in the gene list -- cdf_all: percentile of this TFs occurances compared to the occurance frequency for ANY TF -- cdf_spec: percentile of this TFs occurances compared to the occurance frequency for THIS TF -- gene_assc: genes from the gene list predicted to be regulated by this TF
+-- occurrence: number of times this TF was predicted to regulate a gene in the gene list -- cdf_all: percentile of this TFs occurrences compared to the occurrence frequency for ANY TF -- cdf_spec: percentile of this TFs occurrences compared to the occurrence frequency for THIS TF -- gene_assc: genes from the gene list predicted to be regulated by this TF
-- <filename>.percentile.pdf contains the xlsx data reformated as a heatmap to help highlight groups of coregulated and coregulating genes and TFs respectively
+- <filename>.percentile.pdf contains the xlsx data reformated as a heatmap to help highlight groups of coregulated and co-regulating genes and TFs respectively
-- <filename>.correlation.pdf contains the spearman correlation between genelist and TF genes from the GTEx expression data.
+- <filename>.correlation.pdf contains the Spearman correlation between gene list and TF genes from the GTEx expression data.
-- <filename>.regressions.pdf is a first pass as most specifically describing the correlation between target (genelist) and regulators (TFs) using multiple regression (univariate selection followed by backward model selection with interactions).
-This is a temporary implimentation, later iteration with use the [RegressionPipeline](https://github.com/LewisLabUCSD/RegressionModelPipeline)
+- <filename>.regressions.pdf is the first pass as most specifically describing the correlation between each target (generalist) and regulators (TFs) using multiple regression (univariate selection followed by backward model selection with interactions).
+These results are from a temporary implementation, later iteration with use the [RegressionPipeline](https://github.com/LewisLabUCSD/RegressionModelPipeline)

 ```R
 # download GTEx PANDA tissues Rdata from: https://doi.org/10.5281/zenodo.838734